She's a

 I won the lotto, bought the land next door,

-built a solid timber house I call Driftwood,
+solid timber house I call Driftwood,

 walked indoors before completion,